The credit score that finances a Tesla

 - Read the adverse action notice.
 It names the bureau, the score used, and the top reasons.
 This is your exact to-do list.

 - Pull the report they used and dispute errors.
 A single outdated collection or misreported late payment can flip a decision.
+If you want an app to run that cleanup, our ranking of the best credit repair apps of 2026 shows which ones actually deliver.

 - Lower your utilization and wait one statement cycle.
 Dropping revolving balances under 30 percent often produces a quick score bump.